 What Size Towel Bar should I get?

 Before you purchase a new towel bar for your bathroom measure the space you have to work with, how much width you have is going to tell you how wide/long of a towel bar you can use.
 Most of our towel bars are available in 16", 18", 24", and 32inch lengths.
 It is very important to note that those are towel area lengths.
 Decorative towel bars may have finials on the end that make a 16 inch towel bar a full 18" wide with the decorative finials.
 All measurements are listed on the towel bar product pages.
 Please remember to leave a little wiggle room for adjustments.

-Is there any maintenance with a Wrought Iron Towel bar?
+Is there any maintenance with an Iron Towel bar?

 Nothing out of the ordinary, regularly dusting it off or cleaning it with a soft damp cloth is really all you have to do.
 If you somehow manage to chip the iron finish and expose the metal you can touch it up with some paint.
 Wrought iron requires very little maintenance and that is what makes this metal popular among interior designers.

 Do you have matching bathroom hardware to go with these towel bars?

 Yes, Almost all of our towel bars have matching bathroom hardware available in the same collection style including Bathroom Towel Rings, and Toilet Tissue Holders.

 What style towel bars do you have?

 We have several different style towel bars from modern to rustic with or without decorative silhouettes or finials.
 Click here to view our wrought iron bathroom towel bar style guide.

 For far more helpful information on iron towel bars please